thevisad/DayZ-Private-master/README.md

 Vehicles
 ========

-To add vehicles, you will need a working Perl installation.
-Strawberry Perl (http://strawberryperl.com) is a Windows Perl environment with a simple installer.
-Once you have access to Perl from the command-line, run "perl vehicles.pl" to get help information on how to invoke the script.
+Run `perl vehicles.pl` to get help information on how to invoke the vehicle spawn script correctly.
+You will need to run the vehicle script and point it to your database to get vehicles to spawn in-game.
+You **MUST** set the correct world when running vehicles.pl, if you leave the world unspecified the default is Chernarus which will not work correctly if you are running Lingor island.
+The script can be run periodically - it will not delete all vehicles every time it runs.
+It will clean up user-deployed objects (wire fence, tents, tank traps, etc) in the same way that official DayZ does.
+If you run vehicles.pl with the `--cleanup` argument, it will also check for out-of-bounds objects and delete them.

-Vehicles added via database manipulation are only available after a server restart.
+**NOTE:** Vehicles added via database manipulation are only available after a server restart.

 Scheduler
 =========